For information about any of our programs, application, or any of our other student services please contact us:

 What do Speech-Language Pathology Assistants (SLPAs) do?

-SLPAs work under the direct supervision of licensed or certified speech-language pathologists to provide clerical support, administer speech, language and hearing screenings, assist in communication assessments, provide articulation and language therapy services, and assist with documentation of speech-language pathology services in educational settings.
+SLPAs work under the direct supervision of licensed or certified speech-language pathologists to provide clerical support, administer speech, language and hearing screenings, assist in communication assessments, provide articulation and language therapy services, and assist with documentation of speech-language pathology services.

-Requirements for Speech-Language Pathology Assistants (SLPAs) vary from state to state.
-MTI will contact state credentialing agencies to determine whether our coursework will meet your state’s requirements.
+Requirements for Speech-Language Pathology Assistants (SLPAs) vary from state-to-state.
+Mitchell Tech will attempt to determine whether our coursework will meet your state’s requirements, but this is not possible in all cases.
 Please contact program director Jennifer Schultz to discuss your state’s requirements.
-MTI strongly encourages prospective students to verify that MTI’s coursework will meet their state’s requirements.
+Mitchell Tech strongly encourages prospective students to verify that Mitchell Tech’s coursework will meet their state’s requirements.
 The American Speech-Language-Hearing Association website has information regarding state requirements on their website at http://www.asha.org/advocacy/state/info/.

 Why are Speech-Language Pathology Assistants needed?

 Nationwide there is a reported shortage of fully credentialed speech-language pathologists.
-SLPAs can work under the supervision of SLPs to meet the needs of students with communication disorders in educational settings, thereby increasing the overall effectiveness of the speech-language pathologist.
+SLPAs can work under the supervision of SLPs to meet the needs of people with communication disorders, thereby increasing the overall effectiveness of the speech-language pathologist.

 Are you seeking a state credential as an SLPA?

-If you hold a CSD Bachelor’s degree and you need a professional option, check out MTI’s online service.
-MTI’s award-winning program is affordable and is designed specifically for those who need clinical fieldwork hours required to practice as an SLPA.
+If you hold a CSD Bachelor’s degree and you need a professional option, check out Mitchell Tech’s online service.
+Mitchell Tech’s award-winning program is affordable and is designed specifically for those who need clinical fieldwork hours required to practice as an SLPA.
 Just two classes and a supervised fieldwork** experience in your local area may allow you to obtain your state’s SLPA credential.***

 **Must complete a minimum 25 hours of observation of speech-language pathology services prior to enrolling in Clinical Fieldwork. ***Requirements for Speech-Language Pathology Assistants (SLPAs) vary from state-to-state.
-MTI will attempt to determine whether our coursework will meet your state’s requirements, but this is not possible in all cases.
+MTI will attempt to determine whether our coursework will meet your state’s requirements, but this is not possiblein all cases.
 Please contact program director Jennifer Schultz to discuss your state’s requirements.
-MTI strongly encourages prospective students to verify that MTI’s coursework will meet their state’s requirements.
+Mitchell Tech strongly encourages prospective students to verify that Mitchell Tech’s coursework will meet their state’s requirements.
 The American Speech-Language-Hearing Association website has information regarding state requirements on their website at http://www.asha.org/advocacy/state/info/.

-The MTI SLPA program meets the requirements allowing a graduate to apply for SLPA Licensure from the South Dakota Board of Examiners for Speech-Language Pathology.
+The Mitchell Tech SLPA program meets the requirements allowing a graduate to apply for SLPA Licensure from the South Dakota Board of Examiners for Speech-Language Pathology and SLPA Certification from the American Speech-Language-Hearing Association.